Skip to content

 Examples of Commonly Galvanized Parts

-Here are just a few examples of parts that are commonly galvanized:
+Here are just a few examples of parts that are frequently galvanized:

 • Fences, railings, guardrails and handrails